Timoha/whiteboard-tpa/README.md

 ### Viewing Mode:

 #### Default state (first thing that visitors see)
-All drawings are real-time.
+- All drawings are real-time.
 Painter's name is showing where he/she is currently drawing

 ![default](https://github.com/andreywix/whiteboard-tpa/raw/master/wireframes/default.png)

 #### When user clicks on one of the drawings
-Visitors can like or report a drawing which they clicked on
+-Visitors can like or report a drawing which they clicked on

 ![drawing click](https://github.com/andreywix/whiteboard-tpa/raw/master/wireframes/click-drawing.png)

 #### When user clicks on "Brush" to start drawing
 - Once user clicks on "Start Drawing", a Drawing Mode will be activated
 - Visitor's name and email will be stored into WiX contacts

 ![start drawing](https://github.com/andreywix/whiteboard-tpa/raw/master/wireframes/start-drawing-panel.png)

 ### Drawing Mode: